Porsche 917: Variants

-In an effort to keep up with other more powerful cars in the Can-Am championship, a 6.6 litre, 750PS (551kW, 739 bhp) flat-16 engined prototype was developed.
+In an effort to keep up with other more powerful cars in the Can-Am championship, a 6.6 litre, 750PS (551 kW, 739 bhp) flat-16 engined prototype was developed.
 It was tested in the original 917PA chassis, with the wheelbase extended by 270mm to take the longer engine.
 Although more powerful than the flat-12, it was also 80 kg heavier.
 Porsche decided that turbocharging the flat-12 would be more profitable, and the flat-16 was shelved.